RAGNHILD HEMSING

 - Julian Haylock

-Since her childhood, violinist and Hardanger fiddler Ragnhild Hemsing has been deeply connected to the rich folk tradition of her home country Norway.
-As a result, she is uniquely able to successfully combine the typical elements of Norwegian folk music and classical music in a youthful, fresh and completely new way.
+Since her childhood, violinist and Hardanger fiddler Ragnhild Hemsing has been deeply connected to the rich musical folk tradition of her native Norway.
+As a result, she is successfully able to combine the typical elements of Norwegian folk music and classical music in a youthful, fresh, and completely unique new way.

-Her album Røta (= roots) with works by classical Norwegian composers and traditional folk music for violin and Hardanger fiddle received excellent reviews.
-"Almost too good to be true", is the verdict of journalist Stephan Bartels and Alain Steffen writes in pizzicato: "Ragnhild Hemsing plays all the pieces with much love and care, technically flawless, but always in the spirit of traditional Norwegian music.
-The purity of the music and the meditative power, the richness of colour and the sparse but warm soul images set in as if by themselves, offering the listener an intense and truly beautiful listening experience [...]."
+Her album Røta (meaning “Roots” in her local dialect), with works by classical Norwegian composers as well as traditional folk music for violin and Hardanger fiddle, received excellent reviews.
+It was her first album to appear on the label Berlin Classics, as have all her subsequent ones.
+"Almost too good to be true" was the verdict of journalist Stephan Bartels, whereas Alain Steffen wrote in the music magazine Pizzicato: "Ragnhild Hemsing plays all the pieces with much love and care, technically flawlessly, but always in the spirit of traditional Norwegian music.
+The purity of the music and the meditative power, the richness of colour and the sparse but warm soulful images set in as of their own accord, offering the listener an intense and truly beautiful listening experience [...]"

-After her successful debut at the Beethovenfest Bonn in 2013, Ragnhild Hemsing received the Beethoven Ring, which is awarded annually to a Beethovenfest artist by the association "Citizens for Beethoven".
-In 2018, she was appointed by the Art Council as a member of the expert group for "touring activities".
-Since 2021 she has been an advisor to the Nordic-Baltic Mobility Program for Culture.
+In October 2021, Ragnhild Hemsing received the prestigious Opus Classic Prize in the category “Classical Music without Borders” for her album Røta and also performed at the Awards Gala at the Konzerthaus Berlin, which was broadcast live on ZDF television.
+After her successful debut at the Beethovenfest Bonn in 2013, Ragnhild Hemsing received the Beethoven Ring, which is awarded annually by the association "Citizens for Beethoven" to an artist performing at the festival.
+In 2018, she was appointed by the Arts Council Norway as a member of the expert group for "touring activities".
+She has been an advisor to the Nordic-Baltic Mobility Program for Culture since 2021.

-Ragnhild Hemsing plays on a violin built by Francesco Ruggeri (Cremona, 1694) and a Hardanger fiddle previously played by the violinist and composer Ole Bull (1810-1880), dubbed the "Paganini of the North", both generously loaned by the Dextra Musica Foundation.
+Ragnhild Hemsing plays a violin built by Francesco Ruggeri (Cremona, 1694) and a Hardanger fiddle previously played by the violinist and composer Ole Bull (1810-1880), dubbed the "Paganini of the North", both generously on loan from the foundation Dextra Musica.